cs357/textbook/notes/vec-mat.md

 ---

-# Vectors, matrices, and norms
+# Vectors, Matrices, and Norms

 * * *